If you are interested in purchasing an original art piece, please use

 Illustrating Anthony Horowitz In 2010 Thomas Yeates illustrated two kid’s books by popular writer Anthony Horowitz.
 Horowitz is the author of the terrific British TV series “Foyle’s War”, the Alex Rider kid’s book series and many other projects.
 The two books Yeates has illustrated are “Legends Book One Battles & Quests” and “Legends book Two Beasts & Monsters” .

-Three full page samples of Prince Valiant Sundays.
+Six full page Prince Valiant Sundays in b/w..

 Artwork from the upcoming Western graphic novel "Law Of The Desert Born".

 New GN illustrated by Thomas Yeates.